 Four Township Water Resources Council

-For the twelfth year in a row the Four Township Water Resources Council will host a paddle as part of the Kanoe the Kazoo events.
-This year the Council will conduct a guided tour on LIttle Long Lake in Richland Township, Kalamazoo County, on Saturday morning, June 14, 2014.
+For the twelfth year in a row the Four Township Water Resources Council hosted a paddle as part of the Kanoe the Kazoo events.
+This year the Council conducted a guided tour on LIttle Long Lake in Richland Township, Kalamazoo County, on Saturday morning, June 14, 2014.

-All of the previous paddles have been on water bodies with public access.
-Thanks to the generosity of the Boudeman family in providing this access for our paddle, we are privileged to be able to offer an opportunity to see Little Long Lake, which is the largest of the "sister" lakes in the Gull Lake Watershed, but has no public access site.
-Barring foul weather and strong winds this should be an easy paddle with a focus on lake ecology and the interactions between the human and natural communities that live on or in the lake.
+All of the previous paddles had been on water bodies with public access.
+Thanks to the generosity of the Boudeman family in providing this access for our paddle, we were privileged to be able to offer an opportunity to see Little Long Lake, which is the largest of the "sister" lakes in the Gull Lake Watershed, but has no public access site.
+Thirty seven guests enjoyed this easy paddle with a focus on lake ecology and the interactions between the human and natural communities that live on or in the lake.

-We will have several naturalist guides with us, including Dr Stephen K. Hamilton, MSU Professor of Ecosystem Ecology & Biogeochemistry at the Kellogg Biological Station; Dr Gary G. Mittlebach, MSU Professor of Zoology at KBS and a riparian resident of Little Long Lake; and Steve Allen, naturalist at the Kalamazoo Nature Center for many years and currently with Geum Services, Inc. Ecological & Native Plant Consulting.
+We had two naturalist guides with us, Dr Stephen K. Hamilton, MSU Professor of Ecosystem Ecology & Biogeochemistry at the Kellogg Biological Station and Steve Allen, naturalist at the Kalamazoo Nature Center for many years and currently with Geum Services, Inc. Ecological & Native Plant Consulting.

 Annual Meeting May 15, 2014

 Featured Presentation: Dam Removal on the Kalamazoo River

 The Four Township Water Resources Council held it's Annual Meeting at 7:00 PM in the Auditorium of the Stack Building at the Kellogg Biological Station on the East Shore of Gull Lake on Thursday, May 15, 2014.